petergithub/notes/01Technology/database/PostgreSQL/PostgreSQLNotes.md

 5. `-c, --clean` Output commands to DROP all the dumped database objects prior to outputting the commands for creating them.
 6. `--if-exists` Use `DROP ...
 IF EXISTS` commands to drop objects in `--clean` mode
 7. `-C, --create` create the database itself and reconnect to the created database
-8. `-t pattern, --table=pattern` Dump only tables with names matching pattern. 可以使用多个-t选项匹配多个表。
+8. `-t pattern, --table=pattern` Dump only tables with names matching pattern. 可以使用多个-t选项匹配多个表。`-t 'detroit.emp*'`
 9. `-T pattern, --exclude-table=pattern` Do not dump any tables matching pattern.
 10. `-O, --no-owner` Do not output commands to set ownership of objects to match the original database.
 11. `--data-only`: Backs up only the data, excluding the database schema.